eventide-project/docs/user-guide/consumers.md

 The `Consumer::Postgres` module affords the receiver with:

+- The `start` method for starting a consumer and supplying it with arguments that control its behavior
 - The `handler` class macro used for adding handlers to a consumer
 - The `identifier` class macro used to declare an arbitrary string prefix used to compose the the stream name used by the [position store](#position-store)